 There's spin on both sides.

-The Republican memo says this.
+The Republican memo says this, Democratic memo says this.

-Let's just stick with the Shift memo, and you're right, it does corroborate the newness memo and the Grassley Graham memo.
+And you're right, it does corroborate the Nunes memo and the Grassley Graham memo.

-Now, if you look at there was testimony, and this was in the Nuness memo that Andrew McCabe, deputy FBI director, when he testified before the House Intel Committee, he had said very clearly.
+Now, if you look at there was testimony, and this was in the Nunes memo, that Andrew McCabe, deputy FBI director, when he testified before the House Intel Committee, he had said very clearly we would not have gotten surveillance without using the dossier.

 Actually, he said we wouldn't have even tried.

-So what we have here is the Steele dossier, as the Grassley Graham memo said, and I'll quote it bulk, the bulk of information came from the dossier.
+So what we have here is the Steele dossier, as the Grassley Graham memo said, and I'll quote it, bulk, the bulk of information came from the dossier.

 The dossier is bought and paid for by Hillary Clinton and the DNC.

-She's controlling the money through the channel.
+She's controlling the money through the DNA.

 Period.